-Past projects include the restoration of the Washington Boathouse, Cheesman Park Pavilion and the Eugene Field House.
-The Park People was also behind the initial restoration of the Electric Fountain in Ferril Park and spearheaded construction of the city's only interactive fountain located in the north east edge of City Park.
+Past projects include the restoration of the Washington Park Boathouse, Cheesman Park Pavilion and the Eugene Field House.
+The Park People was also behind the initial restoration of the Electric Fountain in Ferril Park and spearheaded construction of the interactive fountain located on the northeast edge of City Park.

-Most recently, The Park People, along with the Gates Family Foundation and the City and County of Denver, completed a $4.7 million reconstruction of the Gates Tennis Center in Cherry Creek.
+Prior to undertaking the restoration of the James Fleming House, The Park People, along with the Gates Family Foundation and the City and County of Denver, completed a $4.7 million reconstruction of the Gates Tennis Center in Cherry Creek.
 The Gates Tennis Center, which is a public center, is one of the premier facilities in the state and received the United States Tennis Associations "Large Public Facility of the Year" and Great Outdoors Colorado's "Starburst" awards in 2008.